You want to "WOW" your audience! GiftedWriting.com WebSiteWrite.com

 • Governments, education institutes, organizations, directories, stores, shopping carts, and other multiple sub-category web sites include numerous links to other sources within their web sites (checkout, return to home page, edit, register, search, login, password, account, webmaster, departments, network links, etc.).

 • Don't dead-end your readers ever in terms of navigation (nowhere to go).
-Make sure that your pages and links are "circular").
-Always offer your readers link options (return to home page, return to page 2 or 3, printer version/button, continue shopping, contact us, visit a sister web site, etc.).
+Make sure that your pages and links are connect with each other.
+Always offer your readers link options (return to home page, return to page 2 or 3, printer version/button, continue shopping, contact us, visit a sister web site...

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.